 Two-Year Programs

-offers a number of 2-year programs on the VCSU campus.
+Dakota College also offers a number of 2-year programs on the VCSU campus.
+These programs include:

 Nursing: Practical Nursing (PN); Associate Degree Nursing (AND);